Ideas on Swapping a Weber Carburetor on a Subaru EA82 Engine

 (Here, the Choke spring was already Removed from the Weber Carburetor)

-A third solution is to install the Weber Backwards, with the Choke facing the windshield; it is doable, but it leads to another set of Problems...
+► A third solution done by other persons, is to install the Weber Backwards, with the Choke facing the windshield instead to the front; it is doable, but in my own humble opinion, it might lead to another complex set of Problems.
+You can see photos and read further, in this example:

-Later I found a fourth and definitive Solution: continue reading, because in post Nº 3 of this writeup I show you this better Solution ... ... which does Not require to modify, to cut nor to remove anything, so you can keep the Weber carburetor with a working Choke on the Models that features Power Steering, as easy and simple as install and go.
+Continue reading, because in the next posts Nº 2 and 3 of this writeup I'll explain with details this better Solution ... ... which does Not require to modify, to cut nor to remove anything, so you can keep the Weber carburetor with a working Choke on the Models that features Power Steering, as easy and simple as install and go.

 Hooking properly the Accelerator Cable